15 Features That Can Make Your On-Demand Tutor Apps Stand-Out In COVID Era

 6. Offline Access

-All the leading apps have this feature.
+All the leading tutor on demand apps have this feature.
 No matter the nature of content, digital businesses are receptive to the fact that internet access is not the same at all places.
-To give an example, Netflix and Youtube allow you to download videos, with Hike you can chat in offline mode.
+To give an example, Netflix and Youtube allow you to download videos, and with Hike you can chat in offline mode.
 Give users the access to download and carry their lessons as they see fit.

 7. Interactive Assessments